- Can reduce the appearance of fine lines and early wrinkles in areas of frequent facial movement, such as around the eyes, mouth, and forehead.

 Skin Needling (Microneedling)

 This treatment uses a fine-needle device to create micro-injuries that trigger the skin’s repair response.
-The result is improved tone, texture, and firmness over time.
 Skin needling is suitable for delicate areas such as around the eyes or mouth.

 What to Expect from Treatment